Usman-Zeb/Computer-Mark-documentation/README.md

 # Computer-Mark-documentation
-Documentation for Computer Mark generated using sphinx.
+Documentation for Computer Mark generated using Sphinx.